vijay-jaisankar/vijay-jaisankar/README.md

 ## Hi there 👋

-I'm Vijay Jaisankar, a CS sophomore @IIITB.
+I'm Vijay Jaisankar, a CS student @IIITB.
 I _love_ to learn new things, play a round of tennis, or talk about anything 😄

 In my free time, I love blogging - [Hundred Words or Less](https://hundred-words-or-less.blogspot.com/), reading non-fiction books and watching documentaries.